 There are important steps to take after being rear-ended that will help ensure your health, safety, and the protection of your legal rights.
 It’s not unusual to suffer injuries and property damage after an accident.
-Recovering compensation from the party that caused you harm helps ease the financial burden you may be experiencing and relieve any stresses you feel as you attempt to recover from your injuries.
+Recovering compensation from the party that caused you harm helps ease the financial burden you may be experiencing and relieves any stresses you feel as you attempt to recover from your injuries.
 Below, the Law Firm of Carlton F. Bennett, P.L.L.C., describes what to do after you’re rear-ended and how an attorney can assist you.

 What to Do After Being Rear-Ended

 Most rear-end collisions happen when you least expect it.
 You could be sitting at a stoplight and get suddenly hit.
 It’s challenging to have the clarity of mind to know what to do after such an experience.
 That’s why we’ve listed some important steps to take after being rear-ended.
 The more steps you take, the better you protect your rights if you file a claim or lawsuit against the responsible party.

 Call 9-1-1 after an accident and remain at the scene until the police arrive.
 Reporting police officers come to the accident scene and ensure all parties are safe.
 Police will investigate the accident and determine whether anyone, like driving under the influence, broke the law.
 Additionally, a police report details other facts regarding the collision, including the names of all involved parties, the contact information of witnesses, and in some cases, establishes the liability of the at-fault party.
 Your attorney obtains a copy of this accident report to assist in getting compensation for your losses.

 Assess the condition of all parties involved.
 If you or anyone else needs immediate medical attention, tell the 9-1-1 dispatcher or the police to send emergency medical assistance.